dylngg/weekly-programs/README.md

 * Week 2 (8/22/16)
   - Finds the biggest files in a directory.

-* Week 3 (8/29/16) (Not Released)
+* Week 3 (8/29/16)
-  - Planned: Encrypts sentence by replacing all words with another word in dictionary.
+  - Encrypts sentence by replacing all words with another word in dictionary.
+  - Requires no spaces, and all words have to be in the English dictionary.

 ## Side Note